-On August 18, 2011, FINRA issued Regulatory Notice 11-39, 28 providing guidance to broker-dealers on social networking websites and business communications.
+On August 18, 2011, FINRA issued Regulatory Notice 11-39, providing guidance to broker-dealers on social networking websites and business communications.
 The notice updated FINRA's guidance contained in Regulatory Notice 10-06 from January 2010.
-29 Regulatory Notice 10-06 provides guidance on the application of FINRA rules governing communications by FINRA member firms with the public through social media sites, and reminds member firms of certain requirements relating to those communications.
-30 Most recently, in 2017, FINRA published Regulatory Notice 17-18, which reinforces guidance contained in Regulatory Notices 10-06 and 11-39, and includes additional guidance in the form of questions and answers relating to social media and recordkeeping, third-party posts and hyperlinks to third-party sites.
-31
+Regulatory Notice 10-06 provides guidance on the application of FINRA rules governing communications by FINRA member firms with the public through social media sites, and reminds member firms of certain requirements relating to those communications.
+In 2017, FINRA published Regulatory Notice 17-18, which reinforces guidance contained in Regulatory Notices 10-06 and 11-39, and includes additional guidance in the form of questions and answers relating to social media and recordkeeping, third-party posts and hyperlinks to third-party sites.
+Regulatory Notice 19-31 evidences FINRA's full embrace of technological innovations by members communicating with the public.

 To understand FINRA's guidance on social media, it is important to understand the difference between static and interactive electronic communications.
-Since 1999, FINRA has taken the position that participation by a registered representative of a member firm in an Internet chat room is comparable to a presentation made to a group of investors and, accordingly, is subject to the same rules applicable to public appearances.32 This position was codified in 2003 when NASD Rule 2210 was amended to include the participation in an interactive electronic forum in the definition of "public appearance."
+Since 1999, FINRA has taken the position that participation by a registered representative of a member firm in an Internet chat room is comparable to a presentation made to a group of investors and, accordingly, is subject to the same rules applicable to public appearances.
+This position was codified in 2003 when NASD Rule 2210, the communications rule, was amended to include the participation in an interactive electronic forum in the definition of "public appearance."
 As a result, the FINRA rules do not require prior approval of postings by member firms or their associated persons on interactive electronic forums, provided that the member firm supervises and reviews such postings in the same manner as required for the supervision and review of correspondence under FINRA Rule 3110(b)(4).